mattmc3/antidote/misc/grammar.md

 - conflicting `pin:`/`branch:` for one bundle directory
 - inconsistent `pin:`/`branch:` across entries sharing a bundle directory

-An entry with an error emits no load script, but it can still be cloned first if its bundle word looks like a repo - the clone pass filters on bundle shape, not on errors.
+An entry with an error is never cloned and emits no load script.
 When one line trips several errors, the last one is the one reported.